From Genesis 15:

-God had warned Abraham in Genesis 15 that his descendants would be in a foreign land for four hundred years, and Egypt was the place He had in mind.
-Initially, Egypt was a place of great prosperity and growth for the Israelites.
-Their numbers grew by leaps and bounds as they spread out over the fertile land of Goshen.
-But as God had foretold, the attitude of the Egyptian leadership changed towards the Israelite sojourners over the years, turning from welcome and favor to a resentment and deep fear of them, due to their ever-increasing numbers.
-As a result, the people of Israel were stripped of their freedoms, made into slaves and severely mistreated by their Egyptian captors.
+God had warned Abraham (initially called Abram) in Genesis 15 that his descendants would be in a foreign land for four hundred years, and Egypt was the place He had in mind.
+Initially, Egypt offered great opportunity and prosperity for the Israelites.
+Their numbers grew by leaps and bounds as they and their flocks spread out over its fertile lands in Goshen.
+But as God had foretold, the attitude of Egyptian leadership began to change towards the Israelite sojourners over the years, turning from one of welcome and favor to a deep resentment and fear due to their increasing numbers and power.
+As a result, the people of Israel were stripped of all of their freedom, made into slaves, and severely mistreated by those who were now their Egyptian captors.

-The Israelite people would be freed and delivered out of Egypt by God through Moses, an Israelite in the priestly line of Levi.
-Even though he was born under slavery and under the threat of death by Pharaoh in Egypt, Moses was granted great favor by the Lord.
-His life was spared, and he spent his first forty years raised in luxury in Pharaoh’s palace.
-But Moses’ loyalty to his own people led to him killing an Egyptian he witnessed beating an Israelite, beatings that were common during their years of servitude.
-Moses’ act was discovered, and he was forced to flee for his life.
-He spent his next forty years in a desert, far from the palaces of Egypt, tending sheep and raising a Midianite (non-Jewish) family.
+The Israelite people would eventually be freed and delivered out of Egypt by God through Moses, a priest in the line of Levi.
+Even though he was born under slavery and the threat of death by Pharaoh, Moses was granted great favor by the Lord.
+His life as a newborn Israelite male was spared – Pharaoh had ordered them all killed – and then remarkably he spent the next forty years being raised in the luxury of Pharaoh’s palace.
+But Moses’ loyalty to his own people led to him killing an Egyptian that he witnessed beating a fellow Israelite, beatings that were common during their long years of servitude.
+Moses’ violent act was discovered, forcing him to flee for his life.
+He spent the next forty years in a remote desert far from the comfortable palaces of Egypt, tending sheep and raising a Midianite (non-Jewish) family.

-But God had a plan to bring His people out of Egypt and He chose Moses, a very unlikely eighty-year-old candidate, to lead them out.
-After forty years of leading sheep around in the desert, Moses must surely have assumed that his days as a leader of men and women were over.
-But God had a different plan.
-He miraculously brought Moses back into the palace of Pharaoh, just as He had done when Moses was a baby.
-This time, it was to lead God’s people out of Egypt into freedom.
+But God always had a plan for bringing His people out of Egypt and He chose Moses, a most unlikely eighty-year-old candidate, to lead them out.
+After four decades of leading sheep around in the desert, Moses must surely have assumed that his days as a leader of people were over.
+But God had a very different plan.
+He miraculously brought Moses back into the palace of Pharaoh, just as He had done when he was a baby.
+This time, instead of fleeing, Moses would lead all of God’s people out of Egypt into freedom.

-God’s new plan for Moses started with a burning bush in the desert, which Moses observed was on fire, but not being consumed.
-The account of Moses’ call by God and the execution of his mission can be found beginning in Exodus chapter 3.
-God called to Moses from the burning bush, telling him that, through Moses, God would bring the Israelites out of slavery into the promised land of freedom, a land flowing with milk and honey.
-God then gave Moses three miraculous demonstration signs to convince Pharaoh that Moses did indeed speak for God: 1) a staff that Moses could turn into a dangerous snake and back again, 2) the ability for Moses to inflict leprosy on and then to heal his own hand and 3) the miracle of turning a cupful of water from the Nile River into blood as it was poured upon the ground.
+God’s new plan for Moses began to unfold through a bush in the desert, which Moses observed burning with fire, but not being consumed.
+The account of Moses’ call by God and the undertaking of his new mission can be found beginning in Exodus chapter 3.
+God called to Moses out of the burning bush, telling him that, through Moses, He would bring the Israelites out of slavery into a Promised Land of freedom, a land flowing with milk and honey.
+God then gave Moses three miraculous tools to demonstrate to Pharaoh that he did indeed speak for God: 1) a wooden staff that Moses could turn into a living, dangerous snake and then back again, 2) the ability for Moses to inflict leprosy onto someone, including himself, then to heal them and 3) the miracle of turning a cupful of water from the Nile River into blood as it was being poured out upon the ground.

-Moses did everything he could to turn down God’s assignment, including claiming that he could not speak well, but God did not accept Moses’ excuses.
-To assist him, God called Moses’ brother, Aaron, down from Egypt be his mouthpiece before Pharaoh.
-(In time, Moses was able to speak for himself quite well before Pharaoh).
+Moses tried to turn down God’s assignment, claiming that he did not speak well enough, but God did not accept Moses’ excuse.
+The Lord then called Moses’ brother, Aaron, down from Egypt to be his mouthpiece before Pharaoh.
+In time, Moses was able to speak quite well for himself.

-Despite Moses’ miraculous demonstrations, the Pharaoh was not about to let God’s people go.
-In fact, after Moses’ visit, the Pharaoh came down all that much harder on the Israelite slaves and their task masters, increasing their burdens.
-Despite God’s promise of freedom, things seemed to be going in the other direction, and hope seemed to evaporate.
+Despite Moses’ miraculous demonstrations, Pharaoh was not about to let God’s people go.
+In fact, after Moses’ visit, Pharaoh came down all that much harder on the Israelite slaves and their task masters, increasing their daily burdens.
+Despite God’s promise of freedom, things now seemed to be going in the other direction, and hope was beginning to evaporate.
 The Israelites were now in more trouble, and the blame for the increase was laid at squarely at Moses’ feet.
-But God had a different result in mind:
+But God had a different outcome in mind:

-It was time for God to deliver His people once and for all, and to demonstrate to the entire world who He really was.
+It was time for God to deliver His people, and to demonstrate to the entire world once and for all exactly who He really is.

 37 And the people of Israel journeyed from Rameses to Succoth, about six hundred thousand men on foot, besides women and children.
 38 A mixed multitude also went up with them, and very much livestock, both flocks and herds…

 40 The time that the people of Israel lived in Egypt was 430 years.
 41 At the end of 430 years, on that very day, all the hosts of the Lord went out from the land of Egypt.
-Exodus 12:37-41 ESV
+Exodus 12:37-38,40-41 (ESV)

-Have you ever felt that God had given up on you?
-Describe the circumstances.
-How did God ultimately come through for you?
+Have you ever felt that God has given up on you?
+How did He come through for you?